 One of the first things you notice when you approach Castelbuono is without a doubt the unusual (and frankly quite quirky) sign that says “denuclearized zone”.
 Now, on the effectiveness of this expression in welcoming visitors to our little town we could debate at length, but it can’t be denied that it attracts their attention.
-We like to think however that there are many reasons to visit our town other than just that particular one.
-We therefore want to list you our personal selection of the 10 reasons to visit Castelbuono, welcoming you – to use an expression by writer Roberto Alajmo – in “the navel of the world” (there, that’s what should be written on the sign).
+We’d like to think however that there are many reasons to visit our town other than just this particular one.
+Therefore, we’re going to provide our personal selection of the 10 reasons to visit Castelbuono, welcoming you – to use an expression by writer Roberto Alajmo – in “the navel of the world” (there, that’s what should be written on the sign).

 1. “Mare e monti”.
 The perfect geolocalization

 Not everybody knows that Castelbuono literally means “good castle”.
 Only, the good bit doesn’t refer to the castle itself (or to the excellent food), but instead to the climate found in the area, much warmer than the nearby towns on the surrounding mountains.
 Or at least, that’s what the noble Ventimiglia family thought.
-Castelbuono is surrounded by the Madonie’s rich vegetation, and yet it’s but a few miles away from the sea, making both settings (the sea and the mountains) within easy reach.
+Castelbuono is surrounded by the Madonie’s rich vegetation, and yet it’s but a few miles away from the sea.
+Both settings (the sea and the mountains) are therefore within easy reach.
 A position which we might call practically perfect.

 2. Fresh air and breathtaking views